Dealing With Grief And Loss

 Maybe you’ve decided that every Thursday night will be family night or that you’ll go to brunch with a friend on Tuesdays.
 These routines can give you something to look forward to and a sense that life is returning to normal.

-It’s important to understand that there’s no quick fix or escape from grief and loss.
+It’s important to understand that there’s no quick fix or escape from dealing with grief and loss.
 The only way to get to the other side is to go through the darkness.
 But you don’t have to do that alone.
 Reach out to caring, concerned members of your community and let them comfort you through this difficult time.

-You Can Come to God
+You Can Come To God

-One of the most challenging aspects of grief and loss is that it can profoundly alter our relationship with God.
+One of the most challenging aspects of dealing with grief and loss is that it can profoundly alter our relationship with God.
 Before your crisis or trauma, you may have said that you trust God completely.

 You don’t have to hide these emotions, and even if you tried, God would still know.
 He knows everything you feel.
 He understands every part of your story.
 You don’t have to hide from Him.